Afubwa-bot/airbnb-clone-project/README.md

 - A **Booking** ⟶ has one **Payment**

 This schema ensures data consistency, supports all key features, and enables easy expansion for future features like favorites, messages, and notifications.

+##  Feature Breakdown

+Below is a breakdown of the core features implemented in the AirBnB Clone project.
+Each feature represents a key module designed to replicate the real-world functionality of the original AirBnB platform.

+---

+###  User Management
+This module allows users to register, log in, update their profile, and manage their session.
+Users can take on the role of either **guests** (who book properties) or **hosts** (who list properties).
+Authentication is securely handled using hashed passwords and session-based or token-based authentication.

+---

+###  Property Management
+Hosts can list their properties by providing key details such as title, location, description, images, price per night, and availability.
+This feature enables the CRUD (Create, Read, Update, Delete) operations on property listings and is essential for populating the platform's marketplace.

+---

+###  Booking System
+Guests can book available properties by selecting check-in and check-out dates.
+The system automatically calculates the total cost, checks for availability, and prevents date conflicts.
+This feature handles both the **logic and user interaction** involved in making and managing reservations.

+---

+### Payment Integration
+Once a booking is confirmed, the system processes the associated payment securely using simulated or third-party payment services.
+Each payment is linked to a booking and logs transaction details like amount, payment method, and status.
+This ensures traceability and a secure financial flow.

+---

+###  Review & Rating System
+Guests can leave reviews and ratings after a completed stay, helping other users evaluate the quality of properties and hosts.
+Reviews are publicly visible and tied to both the **user** and the **property**, supporting transparency and credibility on the platform.

+---

+###  Search and Filtering
+Users can search for properties based on location, price range, date availability, and other filters.
+This feature improves usability by enabling quick discovery of relevant listings that match user preferences.

+---

+###  Image Uploads
+Hosts can upload multiple images per property, giving guests a visual overview of the space.
+Images are stored and displayed securely, enhancing the attractiveness and trustworthiness of property listings.

+---

+###  Admin Dashboard (Optional / Advanced)
+An admin or superuser dashboard may be implemented for viewing overall platform data, managing listings and users, and reviewing booking trends.
+This is ideal for maintenance and scaling of the platform.